kristinemlarson/gnssrefl/tests/homeworks/homework3_soln.md

 [My json was hand edited for the southeast azimuths.](ross.json)

-*Now analyze data for the year 2020 using weekly flag*

-First you need to make the snr files:
+*Now analyze data for the year 2020.
+First you need to make the snr files:*

 <code>rinex2snr ross 2020 120 -doy_end 290 -weekly True</code>

-Then analyze the data for RH:
+Then use the SNR data to estimate RH:

 <code>gnssir ross 2020 120 -doy_end 290 </code>